Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Trim the stem end of the green beans or remove the string using bush beans.

 Place the garlic cloves and as many green beans as possible into a clean, sterilized jar.
-Fit in a few sprigs of fresh dill to the jar along with the beans.
+Fit a few sprigs of fresh dill into the jar, and the beans.

 Next, make the brine and bring it to a boil over high heat.
-Ensure the salt and sugar are completely dissolved before removing them from the burner.
+Ensure the salt is completely dissolved before removing them from the burner.

 Pour the brine over the green beans in the jar and submerge them.